Simple-Robotics/proxsuite/README.md

   <a href="https://anaconda.org/conda-forge/proxsuite"><img src="https://anaconda.org/conda-forge/proxsuite/badges/version.svg" alt="Conda version" height="20"></a>
 </p>

-**ProxSuite** is a collection of open-source, numerically robust, precise and efficient numerical solvers (e.g., LPs, QPs, etc.) rooted in revisited primal-dual proximal algorithms.
+**ProxSuite** is a collection of open-source, numerically robust, precise, and efficient numerical solvers (e.g., LPs, QPs, etc.) rooted in revisited primal-dual proximal algorithms.
-Through **ProxSuite**, we aim to offer the community scalable optimizers that can deal with dense, sparse or matrix-free problems.
+Through **ProxSuite**, we aim to offer the community scalable optimizers that deal with dense, sparse, or matrix-free problems.
 While the first targeted application is Robotics, **ProxSuite** can be used in other contexts without limits.

 **ProxSuite** is actively developped and supported by the [Willow](https://www.di.ens.fr/willow/) and [Sierra](https://www.di.ens.fr/sierra/) research groups, joint research teams between [Inria](https://www.inria.fr/en), [École Normale Supérieure de Paris](https://www.ens.fr) and [Centre National de la Recherche Scientifique](https://www.cnrs.fr) localized in France.

 **ProxSuite** is already integrated into:
 - [CVXPY](https://www.cvxpy.org/) modeling language for convex optimization problems,
 - [CasADi](https://web.casadi.org/)'s symbolic framework for numerical optimization in general and optimal control.
-ProxQP is available in CasADi as plugin to [solve quadratic programs](https://web.casadi.org/docs/#quadratic-programming),
+ProxQP is available in CasADi as a plugin to [solve quadratic programs](https://web.casadi.org/docs/#quadratic-programming),
 - [TSID](https://github.com/stack-of-tasks/tsid): robotic software for efficient robot inverse dynamics with contacts and based on [Pinocchio](https://github.com/stack-of-tasks/pinocchio).

 We are ready to integrate **ProxSuite** within other optimization ecosystems.